tchris140/crypto-data-engineering/README.md

 - **Reddit_scraper.py**: Fetches posts from r/cryptocurrency and generates embeddings
 - Supports both normal and mock mode for testing
+- **Data Storage**: Unstructured data, such as embeddings, is stored in PostgreSQL using the pgvector extension, allowing for efficient similarity searches and vector operations directly within the database.

 ### 3. Conversational RAG System